fernandocanizo/cool-new-linux-apps/README.md

 ## Unworthy

-Here I'll list new apps that claim to be cool but don't really add anything new.
+Here I'll list new apps that claim to be cool but don't really add anything new (in my opinion) besides maybe a colorful output.
 You may choose to use them anyway...
 If you're a hipster :P

 - [exa](https://the.exa.website/)
   Doesn't do anything useful that `ls` or `git status` doesn't already do.